PredictiveEcology/Require/README.md

 # Other packages that also install packages

 The below descriptions are necessarily simple; please go see each package for more details.
-Below, we highlight some key features that are relevant to this README.
+Below, we highlight some key features that are relevant to this README. `Require` unifies much of the functionality of these 5 packages, into 1 package, with the bulk of the work done with 1 function.

 ## `pak`